 he is an individual, is present in the US for at least 183 days of the taxable year and certain other requirements are met;

 the gain is effectively connected with a US trade or business (or, if certain income tax treaties apply, the gain is attributable to a US permanent establishment (PE) maintained by the non-US holder); or

 the company is a US real property holding corporation (generally, if 50% or more of the company's assets by value are US real property related assets) and the non-US holder generally holds more than 5% of the shares.

 The Foreign Account Tax Compliance Act (FATCA) enacted in 2010, will impose a 30% US withholding tax on dividends paid by US issuers and on the gross proceeds from the disposition of stock paid to a foreign financial institution.
-This 30% US withholding tax is effective for dividends as of 1 January 2014 and for gross proceeds from the disposition of stock as of 1 January 2017.
-This will apply unless the foreign financial institution enters into an agreement with the US Treasury to collect and provide to the US Treasury substantial information regarding US account holders with the foreign financial institution (including certain account holders that are foreign entities with US owners).
+This 30% US withholding tax is effective for dividends as of 1 July 2014 and for gross proceeds from the disposition of stock as of 1 January 2017, and will apply unless the foreign financial institution enters into an agreement with the Internal Revenue Service (IRS) to collect and provide to the IRS substantial information regarding US account holders with the foreign financial institution (including certain account holders that are foreign entities with US owners).